-Pursuant to the Delaware General Corporation Law and the Company's Bylaws, the seven nominees for election as directors at the Annual Meeting who receive the highest number of affirmative votes will be elected, provided that a quorum is present at the Annual Meeting.
-Pursuant to the Delaware General Corporation Law Proposals 2 and 3 must be approved by a majority of the outstanding shares of stock of the Company entitled to vote on the Proposal, and Proposals 4 and 5 will be approved if a quorum exists and the votes cast favoring the Proposal exceed the votes cast opposing the Proposal.
+Pursuant to the General Corporation Law of the State of Delaware and the Company's Bylaws, the eight nominees for election as directors at the Annual Meeting who receive the highest number of affirmative votes will be elected, provided that a quorum is present at the Annual Meeting.
+Pursuant to the General Corporation Law of the State of Delaware, Proposals 3, 4 and 5 must be approved by a majority of the outstanding shares of stock of the Company entitled to vote on the proposal.
+Proposals 2, 6 and 7 will be approved if a quorum exists and the votes cast favoring the proposal exceed the votes cast opposing the Proposal.